kalpanaChaurasia/RxJavaSample/app/readme.txt

 Schedulers: Schedulers decides the thread on which Observable should emit the data and on which Observer should receives the data i.e background thread, main thread etc.,

+io.reactivex.Flowable: 0..N flows, supporting Reactive-Streams and backpressure io.reactivex.Observable: 0..N flows, no backpressure,
+io.reactivex.Single: a flow of exactly 1 item or an error, io.reactivex.Completable: a flow without items but only a completion or error signal, io.reactivex.Maybe: a flow with no items, exactly one item or an error.